ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ### Multiple PrivateLinks in one region

-In most cases, you only need to create a single endpoint service per VPC.
-The endpoint connection can route requests from the VPC to multiple ClickHouse cloud services.
-Your ClickHouse Cloud services might be sharded within a region across multiple environments.
-Each environment uses a single endpoint configuration.
-In this case, you may have more than one endpoint per VPC.
-Each endpoint routes requests to the appropriate environment, while DNS configuration directs requests to the specific endpoint.
+In most cases, you only need to create a single endpoint service for each VPC.
+This endpoint can route requests from the VPC to multiple ClickHouse Cloud services.

 ### Connection to private endpoint timed out